magnuslu/DBS-Singapore-Bank-Statement-Extraction/README.md

 # DBS Statements Extraction
 This is my first GitHub project for the extraction of data from DBS Bank (Singapore) statements to a CSV file.

-So far it works for CPF, SRS and Credit Card accounts only.
+So far it works for CPF, SRS, Paylah and Credit Card accounts only.

 Required python packages:
 os, pdfplumber, re, csv, sys